-One of the hardest things to decide when you’re a newbie in freelancing is how to set your rates, whether you charge your client per hour or per project.
+One of the hardest things to decide when you’re a newbie in freelancing is how to set your rates, whether you charge clients per hour or project.
 But, how does that work and how will you do that?
 It’s difficult, right?
 Let’s look at these options below and check if it helps you with your problem.

 Charging per hour

 Charging per hour means you will be having a fixed regular wage for the number of hours your client is requiring you to perform.
 The beauty of charging per hour is that it can help you in coming up with your pricing strategy once you’re already intermediate and expert in freelancing.
 Once your experience in freelancing increases, your charge rate per hour will also increase.

 On the other hand, if you perform the work quickly and competently, you’re not going to get paid more when you charge per hour.
 The disadvantage of this is when you become quicker and better as you go along, you’ll not be paid well the better you become.

 Charging per project works better on many levels.
 After all, you can charge more and still keep the client happy because you’re providing great value.